SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/pop3-and-imap4/pop3-and-imap4.md

 ms.author: chrisda
 author: chrisda
 manager: serdars
-ms.date: 10/5/2017
+ms.date: 6/7/2018
 ms.audience: End User
 ms.topic: overview
 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: a7dc91ee-2919-4db3-ae9c-cd665d2e09ea
-description: "Learn about support for POP3 and IMAP4 in Exchange 2016."
+description: "Summary: Learn about support for POP3 and IMAP4 in Exchange 2016."
 ---

 # POP3 and IMAP4 in Exchange 2016

-Learn about support for POP3 and IMAP4 in Exchange 2016.
+ **Summary**: Learn about support for POP3 and IMAP4 in Exchange 2016.

 Although users typically access their Exchange mailboxes by using Outlook (MAPI), Outlook on the web (formerly known as Outlook Web App), and Exchange ActiveSync, POP3 and IMAP4 are available in Exchange Server 2016.
 To support clients that still rely on these protocols, you need to start the services, and configure the settings for POP3 and IMAP4.
 For detailed instructions, see the following topics: